 RIS has partnered with the United Nations and works closely with them as we design our curriculum.
 You can expect to see the Sustainable Development Goals featuring extensively throughout the school.

 Romerike International School is a Candidate School for the Middle and Primary Years Programmes.
-This school is pursuing authorization as an IB World School.
-These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Romerike International School believes is important for our students.
+The school is pursuing authorization as an IB World School.
+These are schools that share a common philosophy — a commitment to high quality, challenging, international education that Romerike International School believes is important for our students.

 The International Award is a global framework for non-formal education and learning, which challenges young people to dream big, celebrate their achievements and make a difference in their world.
 Through developing transferable skills, increasing their fitness levels, cultivating a sense of adventure and volunteering in their community, the Award helps young people to find their purpose, passion and place in the world.